openziti/ziti-doc/docusaurus/docs/configuration/controller.md

 The `events` section is an array of named objects.
 The name (`jsonLogger` in the example below) is used for configuration error output only.
 Each logger has a `subscriptions` and `handler` section.
 The `subscriptions` section is an array of objects with fields associated with the event type.
-The list of valid event types and their options is as
+Specifying an event type will cause it to be output via the defined handler.
+If an event type is omitted, it will not be output.
+The list of valid event types and their options is as follows:
-follows:

-- `edge.apiSessions`
+- `edge.apiSessions` - (optional) Edge API Session events
-    - `include` - a string or array of strings that specify which API session events to include ("created" and/or " deleted")
+    - `include` - (optional) a string or array of strings that specify which API session events to include ("created" and/or " deleted")
-- `edge.entityCounts`
+- `edge.entityCounts` - (optional) Edge entity counts (API Sessions, sessions, routers, etc.)
-    - `interval` - the time interval to generate entity count events on (e.g. "5s", "5000ms", "1h")
+    - `interval` - (optional) the time interval to generate entity count events on (e.g. "5s", "5000ms", "1h")
-- `edge.sessions`
+- `edge.sessions`  - (optional) Edge Session events
-    - `include` - a string or array of strings that specify which session events to include ("created" and/or "deleted")
+    - `include` - (optional) a string or array of strings that specify which session events to include ("created" and/or "deleted")
-- `fabric.circuits`
+- `fabric.circuits`  - (optional) Fabric circuit events
-    - `include` - a string or array of strings that specify which circuit events to include ("created", "pathUpdated", " deleted", "failed")
+    - `include` - (optional) a string or array of strings that specify which circuit events to include ("created", "pathUpdated", " deleted", "failed")
-- `fabric.links`
+- `fabric.links` -  - (optional) Fabric link events
-- `fabric.routers`
+- `fabric.routers` - (optional) Fabric router events
-- `fabric.usage`
+- `fabric.usage` - (optional) Fabric usage events
-    - `version` - a string representing the value of the usage event to use ("2' or "3")
+    - `version` - (optional) a string representing the value of the usage event to use ("2' or "3")
-- `metrics`
+- `metrics` - (optional) - System-wide metrics
-    - `sourceFilter` - a regular expression to match the source name value on
+    - `sourceFilter` - (optional) a regular expression to match the source name value on
-    - `metricFilter` - a regular expression to match the metric name value on
+    - `metricFilter` - (optional) a regular expression to match the metric name value on
-- `services`
+- `services` - (optional) Service events

 The `handler` section contains two or three properties depending on `type`: